Paolo-Spall/iot_sheeps_project/README.md

 - **Python 3.x** is required for running the notification client and the drone simulation scripts.
 - **Bash shell** (for Linux/Mac users) to execute the `drones_runner_test.sh` script.

-## Contributing

-Contributions, bug fixes, and enhancements are welcome!
-Please open an issue or submit a pull request if you have suggestions.

-## License

-*Include license information here if applicable.*

 ## Contact

-For questions or support, please contact [your_email@example.com](mailto:your_email@example.com).
+For questions or support, please contact [autonomous_shepherding_service@hotmail.com].